fu123456/dotfiles-manjaro/README.md

-# FGdotfiles for Manjaro
+# Dotfiles for Manjaro
-The dotfiles mainly use for
-vim, emacs, tmux, oh-my-zsh, percol, and linux system (Manjaro) config files. this is my dotfiles, if you any questions, please contact me. my email: xyzgfu@gmail.com.
+This is my dotfiles, mainly for these tools, vim, emacs, oh-my-zsh, tmux, percol.
+If you any question ,please contact me.
+My email: xyzgfu@gmail.com